brunodd/learn2program/README.md

 $ sudo service mysql restart
 ~~~

 Before running the installer, the MySQL database server must be running.
-If you followed the above instructions without any errors, the

 To install the application, navigate to /htdocs/
 and run composer install: